SignalFlagZ/sd-civitai-browser/README.md

 ## Versions
 ### v1.13
+- Fix an issue where API responses changed and permissions could not be displayed correctly. #33
 - Fix an issue where the version could not be selected correctly with multiple versions with the same name.
 - Change info file format
 - Change info file extension to json